 You’ve got many months to spread out all of the to-do items and purchases for your newborn.
 My advice to you is to not leave it all until the last trimester.

 In my pregnancy checklist post, I go through each item you can do to help prepare you for the birth of your baby, broken down by trimester.

-Let’s talk about the various baby items you’ll eventually need to buy as well as the things you can start buying when you’re pregnant to prepare for your newest little arrival.
+Let’s talk about the various baby items you’ll eventually need to buy as new parents as well as the things you can start buying when you’re pregnant to prepare for your newest little arrival.

 What Are the First Things to Buy When Expecting a Baby?

 After the initial shock and excitement of finding out you’re pregnant, it’s easy to start feeling overwhelmed.
-It can feel like there’s so much to be done, especially if this is your first baby.
+It can feel like there’s so much to be done before your baby’s arrival, especially if this is your first child.

 But don’t panic!
 I’ve got you covered with some suggestions for essential items that will help you through pregnancy and in those early days with your precious newborn.